imt-salt/onboarding-curriculum/getting-started.md

 A barrier to entry into developing with our tech stack is learning to use our tools.
 You should start by getting a primer in Vim and Git.
 Use the following tools:
 * [Vim Adventures](https://vim-adventures.com/) brings together RPG and learning.
 Management will need to get you a license to make it beyond the first levels
 * More interested in straight forward reading?
 Work your way through Vimtutor by typing `vimtutor` into the command line (Dev tip: I completed Vimtutor after Vim-Advetnures as a review)
-* [Git Hub](https://github.com/Gazler/githug) will get you up to speed with git flow - cetnral to our workflow.
+* [Githug](https://github.com/Gazler/githug) will get you up to speed with git flow - cetnral to our workflow.
 Make sure to take notes of the advanced maneuvers - one day *you* may need to rebase, too

 Before starting down a particular track (Django or Ember), it's best to have a good foundation in both underlying languages: Python and JavaScript.
 Here at IMT, we have the entire Lynda learning platform available to us.
 There are also many free resouces available online.
 Here are some that we recommend:
 * Python